cmagness/spectrAOD/README.md

 **If you are working with `X1DSUM` data you do not need a target list and can skip this section.
-The RA and DEC used to calculate the LSR correction will be retrieved from the file header.**
+The RA and DEC used to calculate the LSR correction will be retrieved from the file header.
+Just make sure to set `targets: ""`.**

 In the settings file you will notice one of the parameters asks for the path to your target list file.
 Explicitly, this needs to be a **path to a target